rpp2207-bug-busters-official/boc/README.md

 ### Nearby Activities and Reviews
+The user can get a list of nearby activities when he/she clicks on a charging station; rating and reviews for each individual activity will also be shown.

 ### Add new Activity/Review
+Authenticated users can submit review and add new activities via forms.

 ### Charging Timer
+Default timer is 30 mins.
+The user will be able to customize the timer and check approximate time remaining; if the user choose to, he/she can receive email notifications when the charging status changes.

 ### Authentication
+The user can sign up with emails or through google/facebook to access profile page and submitting new activities/reviews.

 ### Profile Page
+Authenticated users will have a profile where they can store favorite and completed activities, and also add reviews to existing ones.
+Users without profiles cannot access these features.

 ## Getting Started